UXO Survey_

 Intrusive UXO Survey_

-Deploying to site one of our rigs, we can survey single pile positions or clusters for any deep intrusive works.
-For large scale excavations, we can provide a site-wide matrix clearance, offering complete survey solution to a maximum depth of 25m across a large area.
-Our system is triaxial, meaning it models targets in three dimensions, this allows more than one pile position to be cleared per one survey position.
+Our CPT rigs can survey single pile positions or clusters for any deep intrusive works on your site.
+For large scale excavations, we can provide a site-wide matrix clearance, offering a complete survey solution to a maximum depth of 25 metres across a large area.
+Our system is triaxial, meaning it can also model targets in three dimensions.
+This allows for more than one pile position to be cleared per one survey position, keeping costs down and projects moving along.

 A key benefit of this methodology is that it can be deployed to brownfield sites or sites with areas of made ground – sites that would usually be unsuitable for a non-intrusive methodology.
 Additionally, greater depths can be achieved with this system when compared to the non-intrusive system.